-But Priority Category 3 and 4 establishments need ANSI-CFP certification through an ANSI-accredited provider like Learn2Serve at 360training.
+But Priority Category 3 and 4 establishments need ANAB-CFP certification through an ANAB-accredited provider like Learn2Serve at 360training.

 The state of Alabama recognizes the right of local health departments or Health Officers to impose stricter food safety rules.
 We always recommend checking with your local health department for any additional certification and training requirements.